YatesRocks/Lab_4_Fortune_Teller/README.md

 repeated twice in a row.
 Create separate fonts for title, buttons, and display.
 The program must be reasonably visually appealing.

+# Running
+This project uses the gradle `application` plugin.
+To run, simply type `gradle run` on the command line.
+Alternatively, if your IDE offers a UI for selecting tasks, just find "run" under the `application` group.

 ### Attribution
 1. <a href="https://www.flaticon.com/free-icons/witch" title="witch icons">Witch icons created by Skyclick - Flaticon</a>